a 13 month online program to help courageous women transform their biggest baggage into their most beautiful blessings.

 Calls will be scheduled on a monthly basis with Waymatea.

 Here’s a little video introduction – and some fun bloopers at the end:)

-Over the past 14 years I have met many men and women who have worked to cultivate a life of inner peace and juicy aliveness (myself included) who did not plan on dragging their ugly past around forever.
+Over the past 14 years I have met many women who have worked to cultivate a life of inner peace and juicy aliveness (myself included) who did not plan on dragging their ugly past around forever.

 They sit with me hopeless and in a state of despair (that they never show anyone) and say things like…

 “It’s like I have a tattoo on my forehead – easy target.
 I have been abused all of my life by different people and it feels like I just attract it somehow.
 What’s wrong with me?”

 “I feel tainted, dirty, ruined.
 And I feel like everyone can see it – and they all agree that it’s true.”

 “My mother didn’t like how I expressed myself.
 She wanted me to toughen up, but I always felt that I was too sensitive.
 I didn’t know how to stop things from hurting so badly in my heart.”